lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240504153412](https://github.com/lm3nitro/Projects/assets/55665256/5f52aeab-a5b0-46f2-b940-957df22216a2)

 You will then need to select the role/privileges the new user will have.
-To do this, navigate to *Adminitrative Roles*.
+To do this, navigate to *Administrative Roles*.
 I chose to give my user complete access.
 Once complete, click *Apply* to save the changes.
 It is always recommended to apply the principle of least privilege when possible.

 ![Pasted image 20240504153628](https://github.com/lm3nitro/Projects/assets/55665256/c80e7c92-b9e2-46d5-85ea-0b48247540b5)